Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 You should remove the lint from the screen after every load and deep clean the screen every two to three months.

-Follow these simple instructions to do it:
+Follow these simple instructions to clean the lint screen:

 - Locate the lint screen and carefully remove it.
 Then, wipe away the lint.